Note: This page is for 2010s pitcher Matt Moore; for the drafted third baseman who became better known as an NFL quarterback, click here.

 As a rookie in 2012, Moore made 31 starts for the Rays, pitching 177 1/3 innings with a record of 11-11, a 3.81 ERA and 175 strikeouts.
 The Rays were careful not to allow him to pitch too many innings. he was 10th in the American League in strikeouts, but his 81 walks also placed him 7th.
 He also finished in the top 10 in the league in strikeouts per nine innings and fewest hits per nine innings, both statistics being excellent indicators of future success.

 Moore had a tremendous month of April for the Rays in 2013, going 5-0 with a 2.33 ERA and 38 strikeouts in 32 innings; however, he lost out to the Boston Red Sox's Clay Buchholz for Pitcher of the Month honors in the American League.
 On May 14th, when he earned a 5-3 win against the Boston Red Sox, he became the first pitcher in the AL to reach 7 wins, and the first in Rays history to start a season 7-0.
 That sparkling record went along with a 2.44 ERA and an opponents' batting average of only .172 at that point.
 When he defeated the Baltimore Orioles, 3-1, on May 19th, to go 8-0, he set the Rays franchise record with 9 consecutive wins, beating a mark set by teammate David Price the previous season, and also evoked the great Babe Ruth: at 23 years old, he was the youngest lefty to start a season 8-0 since the Babe had done so at age 22 in 1917.
 He suffered his first loss of the season on June 4th, when the Detroit Tigers whacked him for 6 runs on 7 hits and 6 walks in 2 innings on their way to a 10-1 win.
 He set a personal record for wins on July 6th when he defeated the Chicago White Sox, 3-0, to improve to 12-3.
 He was not originally selected to play in the 2013 All-Star Game, but was added to the American League squad when Yu Darvish went on the disabled list with an injury.
 After pitching a scoreless inning in the All-Star Game, he recorded his first career complete game and shutout on July 22nd when he blanked the Boston Red Sox, 3-0, on 2 hits.
 Unfortunately for the Rays, he had to be placed on the disabled list on July 31st because of a sore muscle in his left elbow, although the injury was not thought to be major.
+He missed all of August, then went 3-1 in 6 September outings, although those were kept short, as he only once pitched into the 7th inning.
+He ended the season at 17-4, 3.29 in 27 starts and 150 1/3 innings.
+He started Game 1 of the ALDS against the Red Sox, suffering a 12-2 loss, then pitched two scoreless innings in relief of Jeremy Hellickson in Game 4 but was not involved in the decision.

 - 2011 Pitcher of the Year Southern League Montgomery Biscuits